dumeixiang/individual-project/README.md

 Summary:

+in the tech flow:
+This project serves as an illustrative guide for implementing Continuous Integration (CI) using GitHub Actions in Python-based Data Science projects.

+in the data info:
 This report provides a descriptive statistical analysis of world GDP and mortality .
 This project will include the reading of the data, the statistical summary of the data and the data visualization.
 Data.descrition: